Image of a book with gold dust coming from it

 Please follow our editorial guidelines.
 Your article should be:

-- Written for your fellow university practitioners who work in school liaison activity, such as those in student recruitment, widening participation, and outreach.
+2. Written for your fellow university practitioners who work in student recruitment, widening participation, schools liaison, outreach, and marketing.

 Once submitted, your article will be reviewed and revised by our editorial team.
 We rarely make significant changes, especially regarding the content of your article.